How to Calculate Labor Cost in Construction the Right Way [Key Formulas and Factors]

 To truly grasp labor cost, you need to go beyond the hourly base rate and factor in additional burdens.
 Here’s a basic comparison:

-This burdened rate is what your estimate should reflect, not the raw hourly wage.
+This burdened rate is what your construction estimate should reflect, not the raw hourly wage.

 U.S. vs. Australian Construction Base Rates